Study Skills We Tutor:

 - “I didn’t know we had a quiz/test today.”

 Study skills seem to be quite the buzz phrase lately.
 Is there too much hype surrounding it?
 Absolutely not!
 Good skills can make or break a student’s success in the classroom and at home.
-We repeatedly see students increase knowledge, which improves grades when applying sound skills strategies.
+We repeatedly see our students increase their knowledge, which leads to improved grades, when applying Learning Lab’s sound study skills strategies.
 The best news is that using proven skills is easy to do.

 At What Age are Study Skills Needed?